orlin/childish-process/README.md

 See the [`handlers` function](https://github.com/orlin/childish-process/blob/active/index.coffee) and its defaults for what can be overridden via `childish` options.

-### Options
+### Configuration

-The options are getting a huge upgrade, to be documented and probably tested.
+The configuration options are getting a huge upgrade, to be documented and probably tested.
-For now, I'm calling this an alpha so I can release some other module dependents.
-Meanwhile, example usage can be found in [datomiki](https://github.com/datomicon/datomiki)
+Meanwhile, example usage can be found in [datomiki](https://github.com/datomicon/datomiki)'s `gulpfile.js` and `notifications.json`, while [gulp-npm-test](https://github.com/orlin/gulp-npm-test) is an example for code usage.

 ## Dependencies